Lyle Kessler: Other activities

 Kessler and his wife, actress Margaret Ladd, are founders of the Imagination Workshop located at the UCLA Neuropsychiatric Institute.
 This workshop brings together actors, writers and directors who create scenes and original plays to be performed by psychiatric patients, veterans and "at risk" students in the L.A Public Schools.
 In 1998 they won the Ovation Award "for their excellence in using theatre to impact and involve a community."

 Kessler and Mark Rydell co-moderate the Writer/Directors Unit of the Actors Studio West at Greenway Court Theatre.
-Kessler served as the Director of the Sundance Screenwriter's Lab.
+Kessler served as the director of the Sundance Screenwriter's Lab.
 He also participated in the Sundance Screenwriters Conference in Hungary, working with writers from all over Eastern Europe.

 Professional seminar

-In 2009, Kessler, working with actor Martin Landau and director Mark Rydell, have teamed up to produce an education seminar, the Total Picture Seminar, a two-day event covering the disciplines of acting, directing and writing for film.
+In 2009, Kessler, working with actor Martin Landau and director Mark Rydell, teamed up to produce an education seminar, the Total Picture Seminar, a two-day event covering the disciplines of acting, directing and writing for film.